Innsworth: Governance

 Following the Tewkesbury (Electoral Changes) Order 2018 the village falls in the 'Innsworth' electoral ward.
 This ward stretches between Twigworth, Innsworth and Longford.
 Two councillors represent the ward.

-In 2016 3110 electors lived in the Innsworth ward.
+In 2016, 3110 electors lived in the Innsworth ward.
 This is expected to grow to 3885 by 2022.

-A civil parish called Longlevens was formed on 1 April 1935 from of the parishes of Wotton St. Mary Without, Barnwood, Hucclecote and Churchdown.
+A civil parish called Longlevens was formed on 1 April 1935 from the parishes of Wotton St. Mary Without, Barnwood, Hucclecote and Churchdown.
 On 14 September 1967 the parish was renamed to "Innsworth".

 Community Hall

-The village now has its own Community Hall on Rookery Road next to the Junior School, which is home to the village youth club and also to the bingo club which is held every Sunday evening and also many Severnvale Housing Association drop-in clinics.
+The village now has its own Community Hall on Rookery Road next to the Junior School.
 The village campaigned for many years to the local H/A and Borough Council for the Hall.
+The Hall is available for hire by residents and community groups and operated by local sports charity Sportily.

+Innsworth is a small town but there are lots of friendly people that live there always ready to help!